Costs of agreeing a commercial lease

 Tenants are also responsible for the payment of any SDLT (Stamp Duty Land Tax) on commercial leases.
 This is based on the value of the lease.
 Typically, it's calculated on the basis of the premium and rental value.
 If the tenant's lease is long term rather than short term, it will usually incur a more costly SDLT.

-Up to £150,000, there is no SDLT liability.
+On anything up to £150,000, there is no SDLT liability.
 But there is a 1% rate payable on leases valued above £150,000, and a 2% rate on leases valued at more than £5 million.

 For beginning-to-end legal assistance with the leasing process, a tenant’s legal fees are likely to be around £1,500–£2,000, excluding VAT.
 But incidental expenses, such as Land Registry registration fees and SDLT, also need to be factored in.
 Tenants must keep in mind that rent reviews during their tenancy might lead to increases in rental payments.